 Nurses are the ones who are in the hospital 24 hours a day and 7 days a week.
-We are the great “multi-taskers” of the healthcare industry from executing doctors’ orders, granting patients’ requests, preparing variety of medications, writing interventions to maintaining an organized designated area.
-These are just few and many are not yet mentioned.
+We are the great “multi-taskers” of the healthcare industry from executing doctors’ orders, granting patients’ requests, preparing a variety of medications, writing interventions to maintain an organized designated area.
+These are just a few, and many are not yet mentioned.

-It just points out that nurses have always the direct contact to every patient who has different kinds of diseases.
+It just points out that nurses always have direct contact with every patient who has different kinds of diseases.
 And in that case, nurses’ health is at risk as well as being a susceptible host to the chain of infection is highly possible.
 That is why we play an important role in controlling nosocomial infection, and the most convenient and inexpensive practice we can focus on effective hand hygiene.

 How important is hand hygiene?

-According to Centers for Disease Control and Prevention, “Hand hygiene is a general term that applies to routine hand washing, antiseptic handwash, antiseptic hand rub, or surgical hand antisepsis”.
-For it to be an effective measure, it not just a mere washing of hands with water with couple of seconds but requires proper procedures and specific parts of the hands.
+According to the Centers for Disease Control and Prevention, “Hand hygiene is a general term that applies to routine handwashing, antiseptic handwash, antiseptic hand rub, or surgical hand antisepsis.”
+For it to be an effective measure, it not just a mere washing of hands with water with a couple of seconds but requires proper procedures and specific parts of the hands.

-The target of proper hand hygiene is to break the infection chain which compost of six elements and one of which that we can intervene is through mode of transmission.
-Microorganism has numerous ways to enter our body and “direct contact” by means of our hands is one of the most common.
+The target of proper hand hygiene is to break the infection chain, which composts of six elements, and one of which that we can intervene is through a mode of transmission.
+Microorganism has numerous ways to enter our body, and “direct contact” by means of our hands is one of the most common.
 Eliminating them can be a two-way benefit for both patient and nurse.

 It is to prevent the patient from acquiring hospital-borne diseases like bloodstream infection, urinary tract infection, surgical site infection and pneumonia due to nurses handling several patients and also preventing the nurse to accumulate the microbes they may get from patients.